-Being USDA certified organic isn’t for every grower, food processor or commercial kitchen.
+Being USDA certified isn’t for every grower, food processor or commercial kitchen.
 That said, it’s becoming more and more expected by the people who buy products from these organizations, so it might be something to look into.

-Just what does being certified organic by the United States Department of Agriculture actually mean?
+Just what does being certified by the United States Department of Agriculture actually mean?
 For one thing, it demonstrates that the outfits being certified are willing to jump through a few hoops once they’ve decided it’s worth the trouble.

-The goal of going through the USDA certification process is to earn the right to use the USDA certified organic seal and display the certified USDA organic logo on products.
+The goal of going through the USDA certification process is to earn the right to use the USDA certified seal and display the certified USDA logo on products.
 In this way, trying to meet grower, food processor and USDA certified kitchen requirements will visibly set businesses apart from the competition.